mccluj/pyport/README.txt

 	 - rates specified by term

        - calculate value-added items like volatility or projected dividend rates
-       - handle register requests for custom assets
+       - handle add_to_asset_manager requests for custom assets
        - purpose: repository of market data for all asset repricing

 Strategy - generate portfolio target positions